tmiland/tmiland/posts/zwift-on-debian-linux.md

 ---

-title: How To: Zwift on Debian Linux
+title: 'How To: Zwift on Debian Linux'
 post_status: publish
 post_excerpt: Here’s a guide on how to make Zwift run on Debian 11, together with all the settings.
 taxonomy: